d3x0r/sack.vfs/README.md

 ## Changelog
 - 0.9.146
    - SACK Update; add XSWS
+   - Fixed stall issue with http server and lots of requests in series from browser.
 - 0.9.145
    - Add 'mv', 'rename' methods to Volume() instance.
    - Split locks on ssl read/write.